wanderers-guide/wanderers-guide/README.md

 ## Setup

 1. Install node.js using the instructions here: <https://nodejs.org/en/download>
-2. Run `npm install --global yarn`
-3. Go into the `/frontend` directory
+2. Go into the `/frontend` directory
-4. Run `yarn install`
+3. Run `npm install`
-5. While yarn installs, copy `.env.local.template` to `.env.local`
+4. While yarn installs, copy `.env.local.template` to `.env.local`
-6. Paste the supabase url and key into `.env.local` (get these values from the project settings page)
+5. Paste the supabase url and key into `.env.local` (get these values from the project settings page)
-7. Run `yarn dev`
+6. Run `npm run dev`